andreagavazzi/ag_ago/README.md

 **Ago version 1.0**

-- [ ] This milestone includes a basic rolling chassis that is mechanically functional
+- [ ] This milestone includes the standard functional rover
 - [ ] Aestetic add-ons on the chassis (reactor, attachments and linkages, ...)

+**Ago version 1.5**

 - [ ] Camera turret (webcam to be defined)
 - [ ] Lidar laser scanner

 # Sensors and Electronics
 <img src="https://github.com/andreagavazzi/ag_ago/blob/main/assets/sensor.png" alt="sensor" width="400"/>

-Ago will be equipped with an increasing number of sensors while the electronic is depending on the platform version.
+Ago will be equipped with an increasing number of sensors while the electronic is depending on the platform main version.

 * Version 1.0: RaspberryPi 4B (current)
 * Version 1.5: nVidia Jetson Nano